datalad-handbook/book/docs/usecases/external_collaboration.rst

 ^^^^^^^^^^^

 Let's play this through from start to end with a toy example.
-You can decide whether you would like to take the collaborators' perspective, or the data holders' perspective - or both.
+You can decide whether you would like to take the collaborators' perspective, or the data providers' perspective - or both.

 The dataset we will be working with is `The Palmer Penguins <https://hub.datalad.org/edu/penguins>`_ dataset, which contains data from several penguin species.
 It is not sensitive data, but for the sake of the example, let us pretend it is.